-For Christmas we ordered DISH Network for my wife’s parents.
-They live in the country and don’t have access to cable; satellite service is their only option.
+For Christmas, we ordered DISH Network for my wife’s parents.
+They live in the country and don’t have cable access; satellite service is their only option.
 In the process of ordering the service, I learned that DISH Network runs a credit check that results in an inquiry on your credit file.
 Even more important, it turns out that the price you pay for the DISH Network service will vary substantially (we’re talking hundreds of dollars) depending on your credit.

 Before getting to the details, I should say that the folks at DISH Network were great.
 They answered all of my questions (and I had a lot of them), and they were available to install the equipment the very next day.
 While you can order DISH Network online, I found that talking to a live representative (DISH #: 1-888-347-2579) was the only way to get all of my questions answered.

 DISH Network offers new customers a lot of equipment for free in exchange for signing up for a 2-year commitment.
 For satellite service, the equipment includes the satellite dish and the DVR.
 The equipment isn’t really free.
 Rather, the cost of the equipment is included in the monthly service fee.
 As a result, DISH Network wants to make sure that new subscribers will fulfill the 2-year commitment.
 Checking a potential customer’s credit enables DISH to assess their credit risk.

 How the credit check will affect your credit score

 Credit inquiries occur when a consumer’s credit history is pulled and reviewed by creditors and potential creditors.
 There are two types of inquiries, often referred to as a hard pull or a soft pull of a credit file.
 Hard pulls lower your credit score, typically by a small amount, while soft pulls do not.